neochapay/Prostogram/README.md

 * Watch videos and caledoscope
 * Show own followers or followed users
 * Block and unblock users
+* Show stories in main screen like in Instagram
+* Show Explore Feed (popular/choosed for u or what u want to name it ^-^)
+* Fixed Follow/Unfollow, like/unlike

 Broken features:
 * Registration